RebeccaPedler/commercial_abalone_colour/README.md

 Batch pipeline that derives shell morphometrics (length, width, and projected area) from raw field images using the ColourChecker card as a calibrated scale reference.
 Run from the command line against a folder of raw field images.

+### `code/python/segment_lips.py`

+This script uses a trained YOLO segmentation model across a folder of abalone images (including subfolders and raw CR3 files), extracting the lip region from each photo as a white-background cutout.
+For each image it saves a cutout, an optional green-tinted overlay for quality checking, and a summary CSV recording detection status and lip size.

 ### `code/r_scripts/linear_mixed_effects_model`

 Single R script implementing the full statistical analysis pipeline for the manuscript.